21bshwjt/AzADConnect_Catch/README.md

-# newcontoso
-AZ Function with PSWriteHTML PS Module
+##### Create beautiful Dashboard using Azure Function App & PowerShell PSWriteHTML PS Module
+### Preqs : 1) Azure Function App --> Http Trigger & Time Trigger.
+Data can be store into Azure Storage.

+It a a demo project for testing .